pionere/devilutionX/docs/installing.md

 <details><summary>Windows</summary>

+- Unzip the downloaded file to the desired folder
-- Copy the MPQ files to the folder containing the DevilutionX exe (or to the data folder, which is normally `%AppData%\diasurgical\devilx`).
+- Copy the MPQ files to the folder containing the DevilutionX exe (`devilx.mpq` should be already there)
 - Run `devilutionx.exe`

 </details>